 - 2 1/2 cups chocolate buttercream icing

 - 3 tablespoons finely ground espresso powder

-Set oven rack to the middle and preheat to 350°F. Grease an 8-inch round cake pan.
+Set oven rack to the middle and preheat to 350°F. Grease two 8-inch round cake pans.

 Set the dates in a bowl and cover with hot coffee and hot milk.
 Cover and let soak for 10 minutes.
 Add to a food processor and pulse until smooth.

 In a small bowl combine flour, cocoa, cayenne, baking soda, and salt.
 Stir well.

 Add the butter, sugar, and brown sugar to the bowl of an electric mixer.
 Beat on medium-low until light and airy, about 4 minutes.
 Add eggs one at a time, beating each until incorporated.
 Add vanilla and beat until well mixed.

 With the mixer on low, add the dry ingredients 1/2 cup at a time, mixing after each addition just until incorporated.
 Add the dates to the batter and gently fold with a spatula, stopping as soon as the batter is uniform in texture.
 Scoop the batter into the prepared baking pans and bake for 40 minutes, or until the sides pull away from the pans.
 Allow to cool for 20 minutes in the pans, then carefully turn out onto a cooling rack to cool completely.